Jacob Abraham de Mist: Commission at the Cape of Good Hope

 In February 1804, De Mist issued a proclamation that combined several wards of the colony into a new district; General Janssens named it as Uitenhage after a title in De Mist's family.
 De Mist also reorganised other areas, creating Tulbagh in the same year.
 These actions were intended to ease administration by dividing the colony into less disparate geographic areas.
-The settlement was previously divided for magisterial and fiscal purposes into four districts – the Cape, Stellenbosch, Swellendam, and Graaff-Reine.
+The settlement was previously divided for magisterial and fiscal purposes into four districts – the Cape, Stellenbosch, Swellendam, and Graaff-Reinet.
 De Mist's reorganisation divided it into six of smaller size, and he stationed landdrosts in the two new districts.

 Freedom of religion

 In July 1804 De Mist published a proclamation declaring that all religious societies that worshipped an Almighty Being were to enjoy equal protection under the law, and that no civil privileges were to be attached to any creed.
 This ordinance provided for the establishment of schools under control of the government and not belonging to any religious body.
 He was a South African Freemason.

 Another ordinance of De Mist had reference to marriage and ended the need to travel to Cape Town to obtain a marriage licence and be married by a clergyman.
 The ordinance permitted couples to be married by a landdrost and two heemraden.

 When the colony was reoccupied by the British in 1806 at the end of the interregnum, the provisions of the proclamation were annulled and not re-established until 1820.